-Back to the trip wires, if someone were to miss that trip wire, you can also set up and alarm.
-Simply tie a couple aluminum cans and lids across your location, whether it may be a campground or a room.
+Back to the trip wires, if someone were to miss that tripwire, you can also set up an alarm.
+Simply tie a couple of aluminum cans and lids across your location, whether it may be a campground or a room.

 15. Hanging Pots Outdoor

 Thanks for reading!
 I hope you learned something useful and apply one of these tips soon!
-If you liked this article you will probably like survival uses for paperclips.
+If you liked this article, you will probably like survival uses for paperclips.
 If you are interested in floss itself, you can read more here.
-If you enjoyed this content, consider following our new social media accounts!